Egidius Schiffer: Arrest and conviction

 In March 2007 Egidius Schiffer was caught and arrested in Heinsberg while trying to steal scrap metal.
 He voluntarily gave a saliva sample, which resulted in him being exposed as the perpetrator of the five murders.
 He was arrested on 23 August for murder.
 During the confession, he confessed to the five murders, but recanted his confessions before the district court on the grounds that he had sadomasochistic tendencies.
 He only admitted to the murders because the thought of pre-trial detention and punishment had aroused him.
 Schiffer also alleged that he was forced to confess.

 However, the court relied on the repeated confession of Schiffer which also had "disclosed perpetrator's knowledge", as well as the DNA traces present at the crime scenes.

 He was sentenced on 19 August 2008 to life imprisonment by the Aachen Regional Court for five counts of murder and two counts of rape.
 The court also noted the particular severity of the guilt.
 A revision was rejected by the Federal Court of Justice in June 2009.

 Death

 On the morning of 22 July 2018, Schiffer was found dead in his cell in the Bochum correctional facility.
-He had connected his body to the power grid using multiple cables to support autoerotic practices, and he died as a result of heart arrhythmia.
+He had connected his body to the power grid using multiple cables, attached to his nipples and penis, to support autoerotic practices, and he died as a result of heart arrhythmia.